-Hiding the Image Temporarily
+Hiding the Image and Muting the Audio Temporarily

-You can use this to temporarily hide the image on the screen.
+You can use this to temporarily hide the image on the screen and mute the audio.

-Press the Blank button to show or hide the image.
+Press the AVMute button to show or hide the image.
+The audio is also muted or played.